virtualidentityag/spring-boot-boilerplate/README.md

 ## Code Structure
 An important goal is to preserve long-term maintainability of the code.
-This can only be reached by a well structured codebase.
+This can only be reached by a well-structured codebase.
 In concrete terms this means that the code must be structured in a modular way by avoiding cyclic dependencies and reducing unnecessary accessability to module-internal code.
 This leads to a Modular Monolith (or Modulith) from which modules [can be extracted into external services at any time with minimal effort](https://martinfowler.com/bliki/MonolithFirst.html).

-To inforce a modular codebase, the [moduliths](https://github.com/odrotbohm/moduliths) library is used.
+To enforce a modular codebase, the [moduliths](https://github.com/odrotbohm/moduliths) library is used.
 The module model is explained [here](https://github.com/odrotbohm/moduliths#modules) and [here](https://github.com/odrotbohm/moduliths#modules.complex).

 In the end it's about reducing accessibility of classes to a minimum, hiding internals of modules and preventing cyclic dependencies.